-Our family has cared for this estate, with its ancient meadows, woodlands and buildings, and stewarded all that it has produced since 1743.
+Our family has cared for this estate, with its meadows, woodlands and buildings, and stewarded what it has produced since 1743.
 Kirsty and I feel passionate about nurturing this land and its communities so they continue to be a source of life for people, nature and enterprise.

 Years in the making

 Ever since Pip Goring arrived at Wiston Estate in 1972, she dreamed of planting a vineyard to evoke her childhood in South Africa’s Western Cape.